 The size of the machine on the table is about 92 x 54 cm.
 Depending on the cable management solution, there might be some overhang; because of those, this machine needs roughly 100 x 65cm space overall.

 The usable work area is about 510mm x 350mm.
 You need to fit your board and your components to this.
 The fully featured work area, reachable by both the camera and nozzle, is about 495mm x 340mm.

 The size is not limited for any particular reason.
-If you need a bigger machine, there is no reason why you couldn’t use different length rails.
-If you change the width of the machine, you also need a longer drive shaft and longer aluminium extrusion in the back, but these are readily available parts.
+If you need a bigger or smaller machine, there is no reason why you couldn’t use different length rails.
+If you change the width of the machine, you also need different length drive shaft and aluminium extrusion in the back, but these are readily available parts.
 By special order, custom size machine kits (with some restrictions) are available with no extra cost.
 Please contact me!

 What is this machine capable of, what it can do?